stg246/monty/README.md

 # 0x19.
 C - Stacks, Queues - LIFO, FIFO
-**About:** In this project, we created a simple interpreter for Monty ByteCodes.
+**About:** In this project, I created a simple interpreter for Monty ByteCodes.
 The interpreter reads a bytecode file and executes the bytecode commands.
 ### The Monty language
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.